nomilous/in.expander.dir/README.md

 });
 ```

-Combine fullname and file size
+Combine name and file size

 ```javascript
 $$in(function(